GrenManSK/mdown/README.md

 `--show-all` - will show current chapters in database

-`--show-log` - will Shows current logs in database
+`--show-log` - will show current logs in database

+`--show-settings` - will show current settings in database

+`--backup-choose` - will choose which backup for retrieve

 ### settings

 `--folder` - will set default folder name; if its left empty then it will remove the default folder

 `--stat` - will set if stat flag should be automatically enabled; 1 for yes 0 for no or nothing to remove the default option

+`--backup` - will set if backup should be disabled or enabled; 1 for yes 0 for no or nothing to remove the default option; default is yes

+`--clear` - will remove all settings from database

 ## Help